FAQ – OBOC MONTRÉAL 2020

 1.5 How is it different from taking a regular Countertechnique class, or a workshop?

 A regular Countertechnique class is aimed at warming up your body and preparing it for rehearsal or performance.
-The information, analysis and modes of application that you get provided with during the OBOC will give you extensive additional knowledge that will help you to work on a much more refined and deeper level in a regular Countertechnique class or workshop.
+The information, analysis and modes of application that you get provided with during the OBOC will give you extensive additional knowledge that will help you to work on a much more refined and deeper level in a regular Countertechnique class or workshop and will offer a wealth of information that you can apply to other classes or artistic practices as well.

 1.6 How is it different from taking one of the many other summer workshops in North-America?